ZCHAnalytics/terraform-associate-prep/README.md

 # 🔗 Content - the project documentation is in progress...

-# This project creates three Terraform files to deploy web app on AWS
+# This project creates three Terraform files to deploy a web app on AWS

 Amazon Web Services
 - IAM , create a user to use for terraform project